 Break down your text into bullet points on screen and time the animation with the script narration.
 Easy.

-You can add text to your Synthesia video by clicking on 'Text' on the right side of the video canvas, and choosing between adding a Title, Subtitle, or Body Text.
+You can add text to your Synthesia video by clicking on 'Text'.

 Option 2: Talking head